zephyrproject-rtos/zephyr/doc/development/kbuild.rst

 A common development project is composed of the following files:

-* Makefile: Configures the project and integrates the developer's project with the |zos| Kbuild system.
+* Makefile: Configures the project and integrates the developer's project with the |codename| Kbuild system.

 * Configuration file: Allows the user to override the standard configuration.